GDPR and the Data Governance Imperative

 The confluence of big data, cloud computing, social media, mobile devices collect and aggregate diverse data sets, which taken together, such as internet search habits and GPS tracking information may expose personally identifiable information.

 There is an even more vexing challenge - data analytics - powerful algorithms that cut through vast amounts of data.
 Predictive analytics is fundamentally changing the definition of data.
-It consists of not only consent based data collected from data subjects but also extends to observed data, for example, video data from surveillance sensors and inferred data, aggregated from diverse data sets that creates a digital fingerprint of data subject sentiments, preferences and behaviors.
-Increasing use of machine learning technologies is also generating vast amounts of data about individuals without their knowledge let alone affirmative consent, as required by GDPR.
+It consists of not only consent-based data collected from data subjects but also extends to observed data, for example, video data from surveillance sensors and inferred data, aggregated from diverse data sets that create a digital fingerprint of data subject sentiments, preferences, and behaviors.
+Increasing the use of machine learning technologies is also generating vast amounts of data about individuals without their knowledge, let alone affirmative consent, as required by GDPR.

-A holistic information governance strategy demands cross functional participation from the business leadership.
+A holistic information governance strategy demands cross-functional participation from business leadership.
 A potentially useful governance framework is the IGRM reference model.
 This model provides a framework for aligning the key business functions so that:

-A large percentage of data now lives beyond traditional organizational boundaries – in the cloud, IoT and social media with its inherent challenges to manage and harness.
-A recent survey found that for 71% of organizations identification of data sources and their location is their primary challenge.
+A large percentage of data now lives beyond traditional organizational boundaries – in the cloud, IoT, and social media with its inherent challenges to manage and harness.
+A recent survey found that 71% of organizations' identification of data sources and their location is their primary challenge.

 I came across an excellent visual resource that maps out the data discovery requirements associated with GDPR compliance obligations.
 The data discovery map provides a simple representation of what organizations need to consider in identifying their data sources, their location, and classification.

 Article 30 of GDPR requires organizations to map out how personal information of collected, processed, and to whom such information is disclosed, and the measures that are taken to collect information that is limited to what is necessary.